Ghost Ants In Hawaiʻi

-Ghost ants are the really small, two toned ants we find running in colonies inside and outside our homes and businesses in Hawaii.
-They usually have darker heads and thorax with an almost clear/tan okole.
+Ghost ants are the really small, two-toned ants we find running in colonies inside and outside our homes and businesses in Hawaiʻi.
+They usually have darker heads and thorax with an almost clear/tan butt.

-This species used to be one of the harder to control before the appearance of non-repellent pesticides in the late 90s.
-Because we use non-repellent products on the exterior of structures (were ants like to forage for honey-do from aphids on plants) we can bring the pest population down significantly with just one treatment.
+This species used to be one of the harder ones to control before the appearance of non-repellent pesticides in the late 90s.
+Because we use non-repellent products on the exterior of structures (where ants like to forage for honeydew from aphids on plants) we can bring the pest population down significantly with just one treatment.

 Ghost ants have a sweet tooth and some folks have a limited success with the clear sweet baits that you find at grocery stores such as TERRO.
 However, I find that since they generally are coming from a bigger colony outside most times you will need gallons of the product to effectively control the colon for long term ghost ant control.
 You may find it interesting that if you smash one of these ants, it actually smells like rotten coconuts!
 Thanks to Allen Chin-Lee for the sweet pic.